Ivory Coast Energy Information

 Renewable in % Electricity Production

 There are currently no feed-in tariffs.
-The power purchase agreements are signed between the government and the promoter after call for tenders or detailed feasibility studies under an MoU.
+The power purchase agreements are signed between the government and the promoter after a call for tenders or detailed feasibility studies under an MoU.

 Interactive Chart Ivory Coast Share of Renewables in Electricity Production (incl hydro)

 CO2 Fuel Combustion/CO2 Emissions

 Since 2012, CO2 emissions from energy combustion increased by almost 8%/year.
 This is partly due to thermal power generation.

 Graph: CO2-ENERGY EMISSIONS (MtCO2)